cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 To follow the security best practices the DNS TXT record of your application must match the following key-value format:

-    "cerner-client-id={value}" where value = Cerner-issued client identifier for your application in the case when multiple apps are registered for the same domain, cerner-client-ids will be stored in the same TXT record in the format:
+cerner-client-id=value where value = Cerner-issued client identifier for your application in the case when multiple apps are registered for the same domain, cerner-client-ids will be stored in the same TXT record in the format:

-    "cerner-client-id={value 1}"
+    cerner-client-id=value1
-    "cerner-client-id={value 2}"
+    cerner-client-id=value2
     ...
-    "cerner-client-id={value N}"
+    cerner-client-id=valueN

 You can use the following commands and tools to check the DNS TXT records: